ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

 1. Ensure that you downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
     * The infrastructure-service plug-in
+    For more information, see [Setting up your API and CLI environment](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).

 2. Make sure that you already [created a VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).